Azure/portaldocs/portal-sdk/generated/top-react-guides-new.md

-import * as React from "react"; // this is needed for all react code, regardless of whether or not it's explicitly referenced import * as ReactView from "@microsoft/azureportal-reactview/ReactView"; // this import gives us decorators for initializing and rendering the view import { versionId } from "@microsoft/azureportal-reactview/major-version/1"; // this enables the ReactView runtime to know which major version is being run import { setTitle } from "@microsoft/azureportal-reactview/Az"; // allows us to set the title of the ReactView
+import * as React from "react"; // this is needed for all react code, regardless of whether or not it's explicitly referenced import * as ReactView from "@microsoft/azureportal-reactview/ReactView"; // this import gives us decorators for initializing and rendering the view import { versionId } from "@microsoft/azureportal-reactview/major-version/1"; // this enables the ReactView runtime to know which major version is being run import { setTitle } from "@microsoft/azureportal-reactview/major-version/1"; // allows us to set the title of the ReactView

-setTitle("Getting Started"); // this can be called anywhere, in production scenarios this should be passed a localized string
+setTitle("GettingStarted"); // this can be called anywhere, in production scenarios this should be passed a localized string

 @ReactView.ReduxFree.Decorator({ // We use the redux-free decorator for now, later in the guide we'll switch to using redux to reduce complexity
     versionId, // versionId always gets passed into the decorators
     viewReady: () => true // When this function evaluates to true, the view is asserted ready and the user is shown the experience
 })
-export class GettingStarted extends React.Component { // a completely empty React class component, needed
+export const GettingStarted extends React.Component { // a completely empty React class component, needed
     public render() {
         return <span>Getting Started</span>;
     }